cloud-of-things/cot-java-agent/DEVELOPER.md

 `TemperatureSensor` is an abstract class implementing `SensorDeviceService` and can be extended to create a custom class.
 A thread is started in the `start()` method in order to measure sensor values at a fixed rate (defined in agent.yaml: recordReadingsInterval).
 This thread has the following tasks:
 * Read a measurement
 * Check for alarms
-* Send the measurement to the `SensorService` so that it will be sent to the CoT in another thread
+* Send the measurement to the `MeasurementService` so that it will be sent to the CoT in another thread

-When a sensor value is measured, alarms can be checked and sent to the `SensorService` in case the measured value falls in the defined interval.
+When a sensor value is measured, alarms can be checked and sent to the `MeasurementService` in case the measured value falls in the defined interval.
 See the method `checkAlarms()` in [TemperatureSensor](sensor/src/main/java/com/telekom/cot/device/agent/sensor/deviceservices/TemperatureSensor.java).
-Alarms sent to `SensorService` are then immediately sent to the CoT.
+Alarms sent to `AlarmService` are then immediately sent to the CoT.

 Two sensor examples are included in the project:
 * demo: [DemoTemperatureSensor.java](demo/src/main/java/com/telekom/cot/device/agent/demo/sensor/DemoTemperatureSensor.java)